rmarable/ParallelClusterMaker/INSTALL.md

 $ cd ParallelClusterMaker/ClusterMaker
 ```

-* You are now ready to build ParallelCluster stacks.
-Please consult README.md
+* You are now ready to build new ParallelCluster stacks.
+Please consult
-for more detailed information on leveraging the other scripts in this toolkit.
+README.md for more detailed information on leveraging the other scripts in
+this toolkit.

 ## Building ParallelCluster Stacks Using a Docker Container

-New ParallelCluster stacks can be created by leveraging the dockerfile located
+New ParallelCluster stacks can also be created by leveraging the dockerfile
-in `ParallelClusterMaker/ClusterMaker/`.
-Some users might prefer this method
+located in `ParallelClusterMaker/ClusterMaker/`.
+Some users might prefer
-over using a "jumphost" for launching new HPC clusters.
+this method over using a "jumphost" or their OSX environment for deploying
+new HPC clusters.

 Install Docker by following the guidelines outlined here: